abhik-s-basu/Dining-Philosophers/README.md

 ## Problem Statement

-Q1) The traditional dining philosopher problem: each philosopher needs the ``` 2 forks  to their left and right ``` to eat their meal.
+Q1) The traditional dining philosopher problem: each philosopher needs the ``` 2 forks  to their left and right ``` to eat their meal. <br>
 Q2) This version was modified: the table had 4 sauce bowls in the centre accesible to all the philosophers and 5 forks in the table as is usually done in this problem.
 The philosopher would need ``` 1 fork ``` and ``` 1 sauce bowl ``` to eat their meal.
-Note that in this part there is no deadlock.
+Note that in this part there is no deadlock. <br>
 Q3) This version was modified: the table had 4 bowls in the centre accesible to all the philosophers and 5 forks in the table as is usually done in this problem.
-The philosopher would need ``` 2 forks to their left and right ``` and ``` 1 sauce bowl ``` to eat their meal
+The philosopher would need ``` 2 forks to their left and right ``` and ``` 1 sauce bowl ``` to eat their meal <br>

 ## Steps to run the code